seancfoley/mjvmk/README.md

 ### Platforms
 * Written in portable code for all platforms and targeted for embedded
+* Code that would need to be ported for each platform (such as interrupts) are separated
-* Developed in Visual Studio on Windows, you can import it into your Visual Studio environment
+* Developed in Visual Studio on Windows, you can easily import it into your Visual Studio environment